Detroit Center for Design + Technology | Lawrence Tech University

 NOEL NIGHT PROGRAMMING:

-Michigan-made products.
+Detroit Barbers returns for a second year at DCDT.
 Owners Jami and Chad Buchanan will offer an array of men’s care products for sale, as well as onsite haircuts by one of their expert barbers.
 Learn more at www.detroitbarbers.com.

 The Detroit Center for Design + Technology is the home of Lawrence Technological University College of Architecture and Design’s Detroit programs.
 Situated in Midtown along Woodward Avenue, DCDT programs provide additional opportunities to engage organizations, professionals, students and groups within the city.
 Its Design Incubator is set to launch in 2017 and features these programs: a DCDT Business Accelerator, DCDT Coworking Space, DCDT Design Studio and a DCDT Fellowship Program.
 Learn more at http://detroit.design.
 Connect with DCDT on Instagram, Facebook and Twitter @detdesigntech.